SebastienTs/AutoScanJ/README.md

 ![](Robot.jpg)

-For an overview of the technique, refer to the article **AutoScanJ: A Suite of ImageJ Macros for Intelligent Microscopy** (to be published soon).
+For an overview of the technique, refer to the article **AutoScanJ: A Suite of ImageJ scripts for Intelligent Microscopy** (to be published soon).

 Software documentation for use with Micro-Manager: https://bit.ly/2tFiDyD<br/>
 software documentation for use with Leica LAS AF:  https://bit.ly/2DMxmMy<br/>